2023 Akosombo Dam spillage: Background

-The Akosombo Dam has a 150 billion cubic meters storage capacity with a maximum operating level of 276 feet.
+The Akosombo Dam has a 150-billion-cubic-meter storage capacity with a maximum operating level of 276 feet.
 Due to the effects of climate change, Ghana has been experiencing rising levels of rainfall, causing the water levels to rise beyond the maximum operation capacity.
 Without the spillage exercise, this could lead to dam failure.
 The spillage exercise started on 15 September 2023, at 183,000 cfs/day.
 This was increased on 9 October 2023 due to continued rise of the water level.

 Impact

 The spillage led to the displacement of 8,000 people in 8 communities along the Volta River downstream, with Mepe being the most affected.
 The numbers have since increased to 31,000 as of 19 October 2023.The number of affected people -children included, has increased to 35,857 as at 17 November 2023.

 Communities impacted by the flood includes; the districts of North, Central, and South Tongu in the Volta Region, as well as the Asuogyaman District in the Eastern Region.
 Large portions of Tefle, Wume, Sokpoe, and other riverbank communities have also been affected by the floods, and at least 500 people are now without a place to live.
 Other localities, such as Alikekope, Agorme, and Agbave, have completely disappeared.